-She repeated her flying skills, with jumping out of her window on the first floor and again nothing happened.
-When she was still small I saw her chasing a dragonfly.
+She repeated her flying skills, with jumping out of her window on the first floor, and again nothing happened.
+When she was still small, I saw her chasing a dragonfly.
 The dragonfly flew over the small fishpond on the patio.
-Jasmin followed and walked over the water.
+Jasmin followed and walked over water.
 She was so quick in getting out that her feet hardly got wet.

 A big white Lady from the U.S. comes to live here, Shugar